How to craft the perfect SaaS sales dashboard [+6 templates]

-We loop this sales dashboard on our dashboard carousel on the big screen in our office.
-This way, we have an indicator on the current status of the pipeline at all time.
-In other words, we know if the current pipeline will suffice to reach our target that month.
+We loop this sales dashboard on a big screen in our office.
+This way, we can check at any moment if the current pipeline will suffice to reach our sales target that month.

 If it doesn’t, we can directly take action.
-When we’re at the start of the month, and we’re low on leads, the marketing team will launch new campaigns on specific target groups.
-When we’re at the end of the month, it means we as a sales team have to do an effort of closing late-stage deals faster than average (e.g. by increasing our pre-sales effort).
+For example, we can launch new campaigns on specific target groups together with marketing.
+Or, at the end of the month, the sales team can put an extra effort into closing late-stage deals faster than average.

 5. Deck hotness dashboards

-We combine both concepts in something we call the ‘Deck Hotness score’.
-This is one single number on an arbitrary scale that can give an indication on how likely it is that a trial will convert into a paying customer.
-It is important always to use relative variables (e.g. the average number of queries generated per active trial).
+We combine those two into a ‘Deck Hotness score’.
+This is one single number on an arbitrary scale that indicates how likely a trial will convert into a paying customer.

 Be creative with your data!

-As I already mentioned, I am not the next sales guru who’s telling you how to do or how to track your sales.
+As I already mentioned, I am anything but the next sales guru telling you how to do sales.
 When it comes to your own business, you are the true and only expert.
-Like no one else, you will know best what’s working well in your company.
+Like no one else, you know best what works well for your company!

-What I do hope, is that our example cases have inspired you to be creative with your own data.
-Firstly, to be creative in setting up the right sales dashboards, with KPIs that support your business goals.
-Secondly, to be creative in finding solutions to the things your data is telling you.
+These example cases are merely to inspire you to be creative with your own data.
+Firstly, be creative in the setup of your sales dashboards, with KPIs that support your business goals.
+Secondly, be creative in finding solutions to the things your data is telling you.
 For us, it really changed the dynamics in our team, and the way we do business.

-If you want to get started with the sales dashboards discussed above, don’t hesitate to get in touch with me.
+If you want to get started with the sales dashboards discussed above, don’t hesitate to get in touch.
 You can also start a free trial on our platform; my team members will reach out to you if you’d need any help.